coreboot/coreboot/Documentation/index.md

 [Documentation](https://review.coreboot.org/cgit/coreboot.git/tree/Documentation)
 directory in the source code.

+## Spelling of coreboot

+The correct spelling of coreboot is completely in lower case characters and in one word without a space between the two parts.

 ## Purpose of coreboot

 coreboot is a project to develop open source boot firmware for various